retgits/gh/README.md

   gh lambda [flags]

 Flags:
-  -h, --help          help for lambda
+      --base string   The root folder to create this lambda function in (optional, will default to current folder) -h, --help          help for lambda
       --name string   The name of the lambda function you want to create (required)
 ```